How To Survive A CME Audit

 If you have the required hours CME hours, without duplication, the procedure for responding to an audit is simple.
 You make copies of the CME forms received at various events and from various sponsors, arrange them chronologically for the formal Category I hours and include your list or log for the informal Category II activities.
 Mail the materials to the Department via certified mail or other forms of trackable delivery.
 You did a good job, so congratulate yourself.

 For further information, read the MPA and Rules, which most practitioners have not done.
-They are found online at www.IDFPR.com website.
+They are found online at www.ILDFPR.com website.
+For information about mandated CME courses, see: Everything You Need to Know About Continuing Medical Education.